tippenein/brdyorn.com/posts/2017-10-07-the-codegen-hammer.md

   deriving (Generic, Typeable, Show)
 ```

-This can change based on the backend needs and you'll be forced to handle those cases in the frontend. *thumbs up*
+This can change based on the backend needs and you'll be forced to handle those cases in the frontend.

 ## Your Haskell API